 - There are very few medical reasons to delay immunisation.

-- They can also be vaccinated while on antibiotics to recover from an illness.
+- are on antibiotics to recover from an illness.

 Is homeopathic 'immunisation' recognised?